 Renowned Renaissance painter Raphael died April 6, 1520, his 37th birthday.

 , a.k.a.
 The Bard, passed away on April 23, 1616, what is thought to be his 52nd birthday.

 George Francis Barnes (a.k.a.
 Machine Gun Kelly

 ), the Prohibition-era gangster, died in prison of a heart attack on July 18, 1954, his 59th birthday.

-Early jazz saxophonist Sydney Bechet died of lung cancer on May 14, 1959, his 62nd birthday.
+Early jazz saxophonist Sidney Bechet died of lung cancer on May 14, 1959, his 62nd birthday.